roblourens/vscode-debug-logger/README.md

                     logger.LogLevel.Log :
                     logger.LogLevel.Error;

-        // Logs collected after 'init' will be flushed at this point logger.setMinLogLevel(logLevel);
+        // Logs collected after 'init' will be flushed at this point.
+        // Verbose logs always go to the file. minLogLevel determines the level of log messages that go to the console. logger.setMinLogLevel(logLevel);
     }